UoB-COMSM0166/2026-group-11/README.md

 ## 2.6 Reflection

 Requirements work made the project more realistic.
-It moved us from a broad idea to a game we could finish.
+It helped us move from a broad idea to a game we could actually finish.

 The user stories made us think less like developers and more like players.
-A tower was not finished just because it appeared on the map; it needed valid placement, cost, attacks and feedback.
+A tower was not finished just because it appeared on the map.
+It needed valid placement, cost, attacks and feedback.
+This made the requirements useful during testing, not just during planning.

 We also learned that requirements change once the game becomes playable.
+Tower balance, enemy difficulty and interface clarity all changed during development, but having the requirements written down made those changes easier to discuss.

 # Design